DeclanChidlow/vale.rocks/src/posts/the-design-of-this-site.md

 ---

+[^1]: It is also, to some extent, built with me in mind as a user.
+Rather than maintaining a separate knowledge base, journal, or index of my creations, much of that content is instead published here where I can search and reference it.
+This is especially valuable paired with the [search page](/search), which makes it trivial to search and reference pretty much everything I've deemed noteworthy enough to release on the internet.

-[^1]: [Google suggests](https://www.thinkwithgoogle.com/intl/en-emea/marketing-strategies/app-and-mobile/mobile-page-speed-new-industry-benchmarks) that 53% of visitors will bail on a site if it takes over three seconds to load.
+[^2]: [Google suggests](https://www.thinkwithgoogle.com/intl/en-emea/marketing-strategies/app-and-mobile/mobile-page-speed-new-industry-benchmarks) that 53% of visitors will bail on a site if it takes over three seconds to load.
 Pages should be fast, not only to prevent users from leaving but also to avoid inconveniencing users and to provide them a good experience.